agmen-hu/node-datapumps/README.md

 reads data from the *openTickets* buffer of the *tickets* pump.

 ### Transforming data
-Use the `.process()` method to set the function which processes a data:
+Use the `.process()` method to set the function which processes data:
 ```js
 ticketsPump
   .process(function(ticket) {